Concentrate on the Health of your Eyes for Spring Cleaning

 Don’t forget to replace the microfiber cloth you use to clean your glasses each year.
 You might forget that the cloth accumulates plenty of dirt each month.

-6. Stop Penetration of Blue Light.
+6. Reduce Exposure of Blue Light.

 If your eyes have been on your phone or computer for most of the day, your eyes may feel somewhat fatigued.
 This can be attributed to the blue light transmitted from such screens, which can lead to digital eye strain.
 Blue Light can be blocked (and digital eye strain prevented) using EXYRA Eyewear.
 Our standard computer eyewear and prescription glasses shield your eyes from blue light, and therefore, curbs digital eye strain.